-- Is underfloor heating suitable with timber floors?
+- What makes underfloor heating so suitable for use with timber flooring

-- The differences between timber and engineered wood
+- The differences between timber and other wood floors

-- The best water and electric floor heating systems to use with timber flooring
+- The perfect floor heating systems to install with floorboards

 Can I use Underfloor Heating with Timber Floors?

-Both hydronic and electric underfloor heating systems work well with timber floors, as timber conducts and holds the warmth produced by the floor heater and radiates this into the room.
-The natural properties of timber also mean that it has a fast heat-up time whilst also resisting heat from escaping too quickly, making timber helpful in maximising the energy-efficiency of an underfloor heating system.
+Both hydronic and electric underfloor heating systems work well with timber and wooden floors, as this material conducts and holds the warmth produced by the heating system very well.
+The natural properties of timber also mean that it has fast heat-up times whilst also preventing heat from escaping too quickly, making timber helpful in maximising the energy-efficiency of an underfloor heating system.
 These optimal properties mean using underfloor heating with such floors can offer substantially lower running costs compared to traditional heating systems.

 Engineered wood is a man-made product that often utilises a hardwood timber finish on top of a plywood inner core.
 All engineered wood is designed to limit the growth and shrinkage caused by moisture in the atmosphere but due to the softer wood core, cheaper engineered wooden flooring can swell over time, in some cases causing a failure of the floor heating system.
 It’s always best to talk with your flooring supplier about the suitability of using your chosen floor finish with underfloor heating.